4tkbytes/dropbear/README.md

 The dropbear engine uses Kotlin Multiplatform, which allows the cooked up product to be compatible with all platforms KMP can support, which includes mobile, WASM and desktop.
 Because the editor is only available on desktop, the JVM is used to evaluate the scripts as it allows for hot-reloading (not made yet).

-It is recommended to use IntelliJ IDEA with the Rust plugin to help contribute to the engine.
-If you are a normal joe, then just use the standard IntelliJ IDEA.

 ## Documentation